Mob justice, becoming a concerning issue, means punishing the accused by a group of people taking the

 the government itself bears all the expenses incurred in the litigation of the financially indigent,

-socially disadvantaged and people who are unable to obtain justice due to various socio-
+socially disadvantaged and people who are unable to obtain justice due to various socio-economic

 economic reasons.
-As a result, it is seen that the government has taken effective steps to fulfill
+As a result, it is seen that the government has taken effective steps to fulfil

-obtaining justice due to lack of money at present.
+obtaining justice due to a lack of money at present.

-But in recent times, due to various rumors, propaganda on social media & lack of trust on law
+But in recent times, due to various rumors, propaganda on social media & lack of trust in the law

 enforcement agencies, mob justice incidents have increased in Bangladesh.
 While in many cases,

-theft which is later proven that the victim is innocent.
-Such incidents not only indicates mob
+theft, which is later proven that the victim is innocent.
+Such incidents not only indicate mob

-occurred by a meticulous designed group but also points finger to irresponsibility of law
+occurred by a meticulously designed group, but also points a finger at the irresponsibility of the law

-suspicious person without warrant under section 54(1) of the Code of Criminal Procedure, 1898
+suspicious person without a warrant under section 54(1) of the Code of Criminal Procedure, 1898

-Main reasons identified behind mob, such as, people to look for the alternative avenues forced by
+Main reasons identified behind mob, such as people looking for alternative avenues forced by

 the protracted and delayed judicial process, distrust among the people created by the perception